onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 The third method uses a combination of both trees to ensure all target points are "located", i.e. associated to the nearest source element.

 (By default, the `PDM_MESH_LOCATION_OCTREE` method is used, with a relative tolerance equal to zero.)

+We recommend that you first go through the entire localization procedure before worrying about these options.
+You will still have time afterwards to play with them and see the impact they can have.

 ```{code-cell}
 %%code_block -p exercise_2 -i 7